Our Wrongful Termination Lawyers in Kansas City, MO Help People Get Justice

 - Because an employee filed a workers’ compensation claim

-Our employment lawyers understand the law and can explain your rights under the Missouri Human Rights Act (MHRA) and federal laws under the Equal Employment Opportunity Commission (EEOC).
+Our employment attorneys in Kansas City understand the law and can explain your rights under the Missouri Human Rights Act (MHRA) and federal laws under the Equal Employment Opportunity Commission (EEOC).

-Contact an Experienced Kansas City Wrongful Termination Lawyer Today
+Contact an Experienced Kansas City Wrongful Termination Attorney Today

 For a free initial consultation, call our Kansas City office at (816) 399-5149 or email us.
-We encourage you to speak with a lawyer who will properly evaluate your situation, provide honest advice and vigorously protect your rights if you decide to pursue a claim.
+Our Kansas City wrongful termination attorneys encourage you to speak with an employment lawyer who will properly evaluate your situation, provide honest advice and vigorously protect your rights if you decide to pursue a claim.